mijorus/simba/README.md

 ### Latest release

-Download the latest `.flatpak` bundle from the [Releases page](../../releases/latest) and install it with:
+Download the latest `.flatpak` bundle from the [Releases page](../../releases/latest).

+On many modern distros, you can simply open the file and it should open the app store.

+Alternatively, install it with:

 ```sh
 flatpak install simba.flatpak